Urbs in Horto

 Whereas the original forest preserve system was justified in terms of recreation and public health, it is the psychic and civic health of the region’s people that is today’s goal.
 A local official who described that Calumet area open space plan to the press said that it would create " a jewel that would complement the dignity of daily living in our area and connect people with a sense of place."

 “Preserving” nature had always meant leaving it alone, which the forest preserves did.
 But critics by the 1970s began to complain that stewardship by benign neglect had been a failure, at least when applied to the preserves vast holdings of former prairie and savanna.
-The preserves did nothing to stem the advance of nonnative interlopers in the form of weedy shrubs and trees.
-Non-natives often turn invasive in ecological settings where they face no natural barriers to expansion.
+The preserves did nothing to stem the advance of nonnative interlopers in the form of weedy shrubs and trees plants that often turn invasive in ecological settings where they face no natural brakes on expansion.

-The buckthorn is one of many.
-This shallow-rooted shrubby tree native to Eurasia and brought to the united states around the 1840s.
-An aggressive and persistent grower, the buckthorn produces killing shade on forest floors, which leaves the now-barren ground vulnerable to erosion.
-Such plants, by out-feeding or stealing light from natives not adapted to presence, with result that a diverse forest becomes a monoculture, the woodland equivalent of corn-and-soybean farm.
+The Kentucky buckthorn is one of many.
+This shallow-rooted shrubby tree native to Eurasia and brought to the United States around the 1840s.
+An aggressive and persistent grower, this buckthorn produces killing shade on forest floors, which leaves the now-barren ground vulnerable to erosion.
+Such plants out-feed or steal light from natives not adapted to presence, with the result that a diverse forest becomes a monoculture, the woodland equivalent of corn or soybean farm.

-Also, the preserves squelches fire from their lands.
-However, the region’s original prairies and savannas had been burned regularly, by lightning-set fires or fires set by Native Americans.
+Also, the original preserves managers squelched fire from their lands, in spite of the fact that the region’s original prairies and savannas had been burned regularly, by lightning-set fires or fires set by Native Americans.
 These fires burned off all but a few of the trees that competed with the natives grasses and returned nutrients to the soil.
-Without fires, trees that former kept a bay crept back, shading plants that had been adapted to sunlight.
+Without fires, trees that former kept at bay crept back, shading plants that had been adapted to sunlight.

 The first such restoration of note was done by volunteers on Cook County Forest Preserve District land along the North Branch of the Chicago River, in 1977.
 What was then the North Branch Prairie Project (now the North Branch Restoration Project) inspired (and informed) others.
-In the DesPlaines River Valley, Wolf Road Prairie, the largest black silt loam prairie in Illinois, and a dolomite prairie at Theodore Stone Woods; at Poplar Creek Prairie Stewards and Deer Grove Restoration Project volunteers are restoring native habitat to large forest preserves in northwestern Cook County; in Southwestern Cook, Cap Sauers Holdings, whose 1,600 acres make it the largest roadless tract in Cook County, and Paddock Woods, Spears Woods, and Black Partridge Woods.
+In the DesPlaines River Valley, Wolf Road Prairie, the largest black silt loam prairie in Illinois.
+A dolomite prairie at Theodore Stone Woods.
+In southwestern Cook, Cap Sauers Holdings, whose 1,600 acres make it the largest roadless tract in Cook County, plus Paddock Woods, Spears Woods, and Black Partridge Woods.

-Indeed, for some 20 years a small army of citizen botanists gather at dozens of preserve properties across Chicagoland each weekend, using training and tools provided by the Volunteer Stewardship Network.
+For some 20 years, a small army of citizen botanists gathered at dozens of preserve properties across Chicagoland each weekend, using training and tools provided by the Volunteer Stewardship Network.
 The VSN was begun in 1984 as a cooperative effort between The Nature Conservancy and the Illinois Nature Preserves Commission and many land-owning public agencies, and provides person-power for one of the most ambitious efforts at large-scale restoration in the country.

 There were scientific disputes as well.
-Critics, however, averred that the Packard approach was misguided, and were turning a naturally recovering forest into an artificial prairie.
-The presettlement savanna that was the destination of the restorationists was not a stable community that had been destabilized by the arrival of whites, they complained, merely a phase in the evolution of grassland into forest.
-Rather than restoring nature, restorationists were interrupting it.
+Critics averred that the Packard approach was misguided, and was turning a naturally recovering forest into an artificial prairie.
+The presettlement savanna that was the grail sought by the restorationists was not a stable community that had been destabilized by the arrival of whites, they complained, merely a phase in the evolution of grassland into forest.
+Rather than restoring nature's processes, restorationists were interrupting them.

 In general, however, the goals and the methods that have evolved over the years of work in Chicagoland have been accepted by the public and by scientists.
 What began as ragtag eco-rebels achieved a revolution, and not only in forest management policies.
 This participation marks an historic shift in the ways Chicagoland citizen see and relate to their natural world.
 Today’s restorationists are trying to make the prairie-savanna grow in the hearts of their fellow Chicagoans by making tallgrass ecosystems the shared symbol of the natural in and around Chicago.
 Doing that will require that ordinary Chicagoans learn to see nature in a new way, to see beauty in a new way, to see cities in a new way, see history in a new way, indeed see their own species in new way.